The obituaries for the two Fort Worth siblings were brief and without emotion.

 The packing plants, like the adjacent Stockyards, indeed were major employers: “the office” for thousands of residents of Fort Worth.
 Swift employed one thousand people when it opened.
 That workforce would double.
 If your family has been in Fort Worth a few generations, chances are good that at least one person in your family worked at the Stockyards or packing plants and at the bomber plant.

-The Stockyards and packing plants technically were not in Fort Worth.
+The Stockyards and packing plants technically were not in Fort Worth in the beginning.
 They were in the city of North Fort Worth, which had incorporated just four months before the packing plants opened in 1903.
 Suddenly North Fort Worth needed new housing for all those new workers.
 In fact, the boom of the Stockyards-packing plants complex meant a boom for North Fort Worth, which came to be called “the Chicago of the Southwest.”
 In 1907 the Telegram reported that the population of North Fort Worth had exploded from two hundred in 1902 to ten thousand.
 Fort Worth would annex most of North Fort Worth in 1909 but would exclude the Stockyards-packing plants area in order to attract more industry to an area free of city taxes.

 These 1902 Telegram photos show the main building and slaughterhouse of Swift.